Minutes

 Template-driven workflows support faster publishing and cleaner operations: combine ad zones with useful information, keep branding consistent, and push updates to one screen or thousands from the same CMS.

-Gold diamond ring in red velvet box with text advertising 20% off all diamond rings this week and images of gold jewelry.Pair of white Continental 80 Vegan Adidas shoes with red and blue stripes on an orange background.
+Gold diamond ring in red velvet box with text advertising 20% off all diamond rings this week and images of gold jewelry.Hand holding a 1-liter fresh milk carton with a 15% off sale promotion and flavor options listed.Pair of white Continental 80 Vegan Adidas shoes with red and blue stripes on an orange background.

-Pair of white Continental 80 Vegan Adidas shoes with red and blue stripes on an orange background.White wireless earbuds in an open charging case with a 50% sale promotion on a blue background with orange circles.
+Pair of white Continental 80 Vegan Adidas shoes with red and blue stripes on an orange background.Two women in yellow shirts wearing colorful sunglasses with a 15% off sale and free case offer.White wireless earbuds in an open charging case with a 50% sale promotion on a blue background with orange circles.